All Episodes

 Now they're going to be closing more coal-fired plants.

-That means everything's going to get jacked up at the supermarkets, the parking stores, everything is Why do they want to do all this, Tony?
+That means everything is going to get jacked up at the supermarkets, department stores, everything is.

 Why do they want to cause all this damage?

-Did you say rats backside or rat's ass?
+Did you say rats backside or rats ass?

 No, I said rats backside.